pulumi/docs/content/docs/guides/crosswalk/kubernetes/try-out-the-cluster.md

 {{% /md %}}
 </div>
-To tear down NGINX, delete it's definition in the Pulumi program and run a Pulumi update.
+To tear down NGINX, delete its definition in the Pulumi program and run a Pulumi update.
 {{% /md %}}
 </div>